microsoft/clrmd/doc/v2_roadmap.md

 2. SymbolLocator related code.
 3. Get BCL from System.Object's module instead of a heuristic.
 4. Investigating using BCL's typedef table for primitive types instead of creating our own.
+5. Ensure ClrmdType equality when they come from the same MT.

 # .Net Core 5 Dac Wishlist